Glossary / C / Change management

 The key objectives of change management include:

-• Optimizing the benefits and outcomes of change initiatives
+What are the benefits of change management?

 What are the stages of the change management process?

-1. Planning: Identifying the need for change, defining objectives, and creating a change management plan
+1. Planning: Identifying the need for change, defining objectives, and creating a change management plan:

-2. Communication: Informing stakeholders about the change, addressing concerns, and ensuring clarity of purpose
+2.Communication: Informing stakeholders about the change, addressing concerns, and ensuring clarity of purpose

 3. Preparation: Assessing the impact of change, identifying risks, and developing strategies to mitigate them